-Assistive technology for individuals who have vision loss includes:
+Assistive technology for vision loss at the library:

 - Microsoft Ease of Access settings on all public library computers.
 Ease of Access allows adjustment of computer settings to meet user needs.

-- A desktop magnifier in the Ruffner Reading Room.
+- A Topaz Magnifier, which magnifies and contrasts printed material, on the main level in the Ruffner Reading Room.

-- KNFB Reader app (a text-to-voice app that can scan documents and read them aloud)
+- KNFB Reader app (a text-to-voice app that can scan documents and read them aloud).
+Licenses for the KNFB Reader app available for patron checkout.

 - Information and assistance with Talking Books Library applications and BARD (downloadable Talking Books)